-- 1 Contact your company's ESM Administrator to get the password key - 2 Right-click the Endpoint Security Client icon in the taskbar to display the menu, then click About, or double-click the Endpoint Security Client icon.
+- 1 Contact your company's ESM Administrator to get the password key - 2 Right-click the Endpoint Security Client icon in the taskbar to display the menu, then click About.

 3 Click Password Override to display the password window.

 NOTE: If the Password Override button is not displayed on this screen, your current policy does not have a password override.